-- (1) A person referred to in section 8 (1) who is or who claims to be entitled to a progress payment (the claimant) may serve a payment claim on the person who, under the construction contract concerned, is or may be liable to make the payment. - (2) A payment claim: - (a) must identify the construction work (or related goods and services) to which the progress payment relates, and - (b) must indicate the amount of the progress payment that the claimant claims to be due (the claimed amount), and - (c) if the construction contract is connected with an exempt residential construction contract, must state that it is made under this Act. - (3) The claimed amount may include any amount: - (a) that the respondent is liable to pay the claimant under section 27 (2A), or - (b) that is held under the construction contract by the respondent and that the claimant claims is due for release. - (4) A payment claim may be served only within: - (a) the period determined by or in accordance with the terms of the construction contract, or - (b) the period of 12 months after the construction work to which the claim relates was last carried out (or the related goods and services to which the claim relates were last supplied), whichever is the later.
+- (1) A person referred to in section 8 who is or who claims to be entitled to a progress payment (the claimant) may serve a payment claim on the person who, under the construction contract concerned, is or may be liable to make the payment. - (1A) A payment claim may be served on and from the last day of the named month in which the construction work was first carried out (or the related goods and services were first supplied) under the contract and on and from the last day of each subsequent named month. - (1B) However, if the construction contract concerned makes provision for an earlier date for the serving of a payment claim in any particular named month, the claim may be served on and from that date instead of on and from the last day of that month. - (1C) In the case of a construction contract that has been terminated, a payment claim may be served on and from the date of termination. - (2) A payment claim- - (a) must identify the construction work (or related goods and services) to which the progress payment relates, and - (b) must indicate the amount of the progress payment that the claimant claims to be due (the claimed amount), and - (c) must state that it is made under this Act. - (3) The claimed amount may include any amount- - (a) that the respondent is liable to pay the claimant under section 27(2A), or - (b) that is held under the construction contract by the respondent and that the claimant claims is due for release. - (4) A payment claim may be served only within- - (a) the period determined by or in accordance with the terms of the construction contract, or - (b) the period of 12 months after the construction work to which the claim relates was last carried out (or the related goods and services to which the claim relates were last supplied), whichever is the later.

+- (5) Except as otherwise provided for in the construction contract, a claimant may only serve one payment claim in any particular named month for construction work carried out or undertaken to be carried out (or for related goods and services supplied or undertaken to be supplied) in that month. - (6) Subsection (5) does not prevent the claimant from-
-- (5) A claimant cannot serve more than one payment claim in respect of each reference date under the construction contract. - (6) However, subsection (5) does not prevent the claimant from including in a payment claim an amount that has been the subject of a previous claim. - (7) A head contractor must not serve a payment claim on the principal unless the claim is accompanied by a supporting statement that indicates that it relates to that payment claim.

-(8) A head contractor must not serve a payment claim on the principal accompanied by a supporting statement knowing that the statement is false or misleading in a material particular in the particular circumstances.

-Maximum penalty: 200 penalty units or 3 months imprisonment, or both.

-(9) In this section:
+- (a) serving a single payment claim in respect of more than one progress payment, or - (b) including in a payment claim an amount that has been the subject of a previous claim, or - (c) serving a payment claim in a particular named month for construction work carried out or undertaken to be carried out (or for related goods and services supplied or undertaken to be supplied) in a previous named month. - (7) A head contractor must not serve a payment claim on the principal unless the claim is accompanied by a supporting statement that indicates that it relates to that payment claim. - Maximum penalty-1,000 penalty units in the case of a corporation or 200 penalty units in the case of an individual. - (8) A head contractor must not serve a payment claim on the principal accompanied by a supporting statement knowing that the statement is false or misleading in a material particular in the particular circumstances. - Maximum penalty-1,000 penalty units in the case of a corporation or 200 penalty units or 3 months imprisonment (or both) in the case of an individual. - (9) In this section-